-District's administrative activities.
+The Operating Fund accounts for the assets, liabilities, revenues and expenses relating to the District's administrative activities.
 This fund reports unrestricted resources and the transactions relating to them.

-management between four cooperative members, Western Irrigation District, City of Calgary, Rocky View County, and The Town of Strathmore.
+The Co-operative Stormwater Management Initiative Fund accounts for capital receipts for stormwater management between four cooperative members, Western Irrigation District, City of Calgary, Rocky View County, and The Town of Strathmore.
 Costs incurred in constructing the stormwater system and operating and maintaining the system are provided for from provincial grant funding and the members.